Jake989/Python-exercises-from-book/README.md

-# Python-exercises-from-book
+# Python-exercises
-A repository for python practice exercises I do
+A repository to put the solutions to python practice exercises I do